jerriek/data_angels_resource_repo/README.md

 ### Data Career Path and Growth
 Advice on navigating the data career landscape, including job roles, skill development, and industry trends.
 Insights into what it takes to grow from an entry-level position to a leadership role.

-### Graduate School for Data Related Field
+### Professional Development and Graduate School for Data Related Field
-Information about pursuing graduate studies in data-related fields, including choosing the right program, application tips, and the benefits of advanced education in data science.
+Information about pursuing certificates, bootcamps, online programs, or graduate studies in data-related fields, including choosing the right program, application tips, and the benefits of advanced education in data science.

 ## Contributing to the Repository